rl-institut/SimBA/docs/source/simba_features.rst

 Cost calculation
 ################
 | **Cost calculation (summary_vehicles_costs.csv)**
 | This is an optional output which calculates investment and maintenance costs of the infrastructure as well as energy costs in the scenario.
-The costs are calculated based on the price sheet, given as input in the ``costs_params.json``.
+The costs are calculated based on the price sheet, given as input in the :ref:`cost_params`.
 | The following costs are calculated as both total and annual, depending on the lifetime of each component.
 See `SpiceEV documentation <https://spice-ev.readthedocs.io/en/latest/charging_strategies_incentives.html#incentive-scheme>`_ for the calculation of electricity costs.

 * Investment